EdwardDobson/3D-2D-Item-Creature-Generator/README.md

 * The final window is the Weapon Builder.
 There are a few options to configure in this window such as the amount of slots (*add as many as needed*).
 You can also move your slots around so your item looks correct.
 You can view your item via the Show Camera button.

-* After clicking builder weapon it will now be added into the folder you have chosen and can be added into your scene.
+* After clicking build weapon it will now be added into the folder you have chosen and can be added into your scene.